canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/artik-5-10.md

 ---
-Title: Samsung Artik 5 or 10
+title: Samsung Artik 5 or 10
-Description: These steps will walk you through flashing Ubuntu Core on a Samsung Artik 5 or 10.
+description: These steps will walk you through flashing Ubuntu Core on a Samsung Artik 5 or 10.
 ---

 # Samsung Artik 5 or 10